nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/naming-conventions/user-friendly-names.md

 - job titles when linked to the holder, such as '(name), Software Developer'

 !!! warning Please note
-The naming format of a system, for example 'eDEN', 'eOPS', 'ePACT2', is an exception to the propoer noun rule.
+The naming format of a system, for example 'eDEN', 'eOPS', 'ePACT2', is an exception to the proper noun rule.
 !!!

 ## Language